 Deploy Hooks

-Automatically rebuild your static site when theStacc publishes new content.
+Set up deploy hooks to automatically rebuild your static site whenever theStacc publishes new AI-generated content.

 Deploy hooks let your static site rebuild automatically whenever theStacc publishes, updates, or unpublishes a blog post.
 Without deploy hooks, you'd need to manually trigger a rebuild every time content changes.